blaugold/daco/packages/daco/README.md

 ## TODO

 - [ ] Support standalone statements in embedded Dart code
-- [ ] Support formatting simple comments
+- [ ] Support formatting of end of line comments
-- [ ] Support disabling of formatting for a comment
+- [ ] Support disabling formatting for a comment
-- [ ] Fix location of fenced code blocks in embedded Dart code

 ## Ideas